dewaalaw/dsprojects/traffic-flow-forecast/README.md

 6. [References](#references)

 ## About
+Traffic volume forecasting is the process of predicting the future traffic flow on road networks, typically for a specific time period.
+It is an essential component of transportation planning and management, as it helps stakeholders make informed decisions about infrastructure development, traffic control strategies, and resource allocation.

+To perform traffic volume forecast, various data sources and techniques are employed.
+Historical traffic data, such as traffic counts or travel time records, are commonly used as inputs.
+Additionally, factors like weather conditions, special events, and road construction are taken into account to capture their impact on traffic patterns.
+Machine learning algorithms, statistical models, and time series analysis are often applied to analyze the data and generate forecasts.
+These forecasts enable transportation agencies, city planners, and engineers to optimize road networks, design efficient transportation systems, and implement effective traffic management measures.
+By anticipating future traffic volumes, engineers can work towards alleviating congestion, improving safety, and enhancing overall mobility.

-This project implement models based on architecture of a Convolutional Neural Network; a Recursive Neural Network by way of the Long Short-Term Memory (LSTM) Architecture; as well as an Auto-Regressive LSTM to predict traffic volume for a single- and 24-hour time-step.
+This project implements machine learning models based on the architecture of a Convolutional Neural Network; a Recursive Neural Network by way of the Long Short-Term Memory (LSTM) Architecture; as well as an Auto-Regressive LSTM to predict traffic volume for a single- and 24-hour time-step.
 Additionally, a multi-output model was created that predicts temperature and traffic volume simultaneosly.

 ## Data
 Hourly traffic volume, westboud on the I-94 highway, interconnecting Minneapolis and St.Paul, Minnesota, from 2012 to 2018.